 Here is a list of current titles for the FALL 2019 AP English.
 Titles ordered before September 18 will be distributed to the students through ATYP.
 Students who order later can pick them up in store.
 This year, ATYP students are receiving a 20% discount on required titles.

 AP English ATYP Bundle

-4 of the 5 books required books: Invisible Man, A Raisin in the Sun, The Odyssey, and A Wreath for Emmett Till bundled together at a discounted price.
-Between the World and Me must be purchased separately.
+All 5 required books: Between the World and Me, Invisible Man, A Raisin in the Sun, The Odyssey, and A Wreath for Emmett Till

 Between the World and Me by Ta-Nehisi Coates

 In a profound work that pivots from the biggest questions about American history and ideals to the most intimate concerns of a father for his son, Ta-Nehisi Coates offers a powerful new framework for understanding our nation’s history and current crisis.
 Americans have built an empire on the idea of “race,” a falsehood that damages us all but falls most heavily on the bodies of black women and men—bodies exploited through slavery and segregation, and, today, threatened, locked up, and murdered out of all proportion.

 Invisible Man by Ralph Ellison